Biographies Characteristics Analysis

 11. In what country is the city of Kommunar located?

-13. The only type of power plant that generates solid waste (thermal)
+13. The only type of power plant that produces solid waste (Thermal)

 Vertically